sephorus/three-column-challenge/README.md

 ## Welcome! 👋

 My solution to the 3-column preview card component challenge on Frontend Mentor.
-Built on HTML, SASS, JavaScript, using Gulp to automate tasks like (running a local server, minifying code, optimizing images, preprocessing CSS, etc.).
+Built on HTML and SASS, using Gulp to automate tasks like (running a local server, minifying code, optimizing images, preprocessing CSS, etc.).

 ## Installation